andrewschaaf/logging-system/README.md

 ## EventServer (TODO)

 * Get events from S3 and/or <code>/api/post-events</code>
-* Store 'em in SQL or Cassandra
+* Store 'em in a key-value datastore with seek-efficient range reads (Cassandra, an SQL table...)
 * Provide a decent interface and API

 # Formats